armor182/Sample-Analysis/README.md

 ### Combo Analysis
-In this section, we investigate whether gift cards tend to be purchased on their own or alongside other related products.
-Specifically, we focus on gift wrap and gift envelopes, which are commonly paired with gift cards as part of a gifting bundle.
+In this section, I investigate whether gift cards tend to be purchased on their own or alongside other related products.
+Specifically, I focus on gift wrap and gift envelopes, which are commonly paired with gift cards as part of a gifting bundle.

-Because our dataset spans multiple years and customers may purchase items in separate transactions, it is difficult to determine whether products were bought together.
-To address this, we analyze purchase behavior at the year level: if a customer purchased both a gift card and either gift wrap or a gift envelope within the same year, we classify this as a combo purchase.
+Because the dataset spans multiple years and customers may purchase items in separate transactions, it is difficult to determine whether products were bought together.
+To address this, I analyze purchase behavior at the year level: if a customer purchased both a gift card and either gift wrap or a gift envelope within the same year, I classify this as a combo purchase.

 #### Distribution of Combo Analysis
 <img width="800" height="500" alt="5" src="https://github.com/user-attachments/assets/696ab429-a4f2-40d9-ad2a-080e9f6d85f8" />